-The example below mentions using the -s option with FSCK_OPT and FS_UMOUNT_OPT parameters for environments that use a large number of filesystems.
-The -s option, which is used to desync mount/umounts and fscks, is not available with the standard 11.11 HP-UX.
-To enable the -s option there, you need to install patches.
+You can use the -s option with FSCK_OPT and FS_UMOUNT_OPT parameters for environments that use a large number of filesystems.
+The -s option allows mount/umounts and fscks to be done in parallel.
+(With the standard 11iv1 (11.11) HP-UX, you need to install patches to get this option.)